-Donated materials are recorded as gifts in the period received at fair value, if there is an objective and measurable basis for determining such value.
+Donated materials are recorded as gifts in the period received at estimated fair value, if there is an objective and measurable basis for determining such value.
 Donated services are recognized if they create or enhance nonfinancial assets or the donated service requires specialized skills, is performed by a donor who possesses such skills, and would have been purchased by the Center if not donated.
 Such services are recognized at fair value as support and expense in the period the services are performed.
-There were no significant donated materials and services during the years ended June 30, 2013 and 2012.
+There were no significant donated materials and services during the years ended June 30, 2014 and 2013.

 Unpaid volunteers have made significant contributions of their time to assist the Center in implementing various programs and exhibits.
 The value of contributed time is not reflected in these statements since it is not susceptible to objective measurement or valuation and generally does not comply with specialized skill requirements necessary to record such volunteer services by professional standards.
-However, during the years ended June 30, 2013 and 2012, volunteers provided approximately 6,300 and 7,500 hours of service, respectively, to various Center programs.
+However, during the years ended June 30, 2014 and 2013, volunteers provided approximately 6,300 hours of service to various Center programs.